IsToomersCornerBeingRolledRightNow/principalComponentAnalysisViaSingularValueDecomposition/README.md

 ## Method

-The week leading up to the competition deadling, we began scraping the Toomer's live web cam feed for periodic frames.
+The week leading up to the competition deadline, we began scraping the Toomer's live web cam feed for periodic frames.
-We managed to collect rought 10000 still frames, stored as 1280 x 720 32-bit color `.png` files.
+We managed to collect roughly 10000 still frames, stored as 1280 x 720 32-bit color `.png` files.

 PCA relies on performing [singular value decomposition](http://en.wikipedia.org/wiki/Singular_value_decomposition) (abrv.
 SVD) of the matricized version of our training data (the so-called _principal components_ are those singular vectors corresponding to an arbitrary but fixed number of the largest singular values).
 We first represent each image as a high-dimensional row vector (1280*720*3 dimension, one dimension for each color of each pixel).
-We form the 1000 by 1280*720*3 matrix whose rows are the vectorized training images, and we perform the SVD in order to find the singular vectors.
+We form the 1280*720*3 by 1000 matrix whose rows are the vectorized training images, and we perform the SVD in order to find the singular vectors.
 These singular vectors, when translated by the average of our training images, span the best-fit hyperplane to our training images.
 We may then measure the unusualness of an image by calculating it's euclidean distance to the best-fit hyperplane.